 The second record for the recording area was on Warren Point on 5/7/06.
 There is also an undated record from the 1970s.
 It is possible that this species was present in the past before recording began.

-A rare visitor, even vagrant, to the Warren with fewer than 10 records, although its occurrence has increased in recent years.
-Individuals are usually seen in the Entrance Bushes or Main Wood but it has even been recorded along the shore of the Bight.
+A rare visitor, even vagrant, to the Warren with fewer than 15 records, although its occurrence has increased in recent years.
+Individuals are usually seen in the Entrance Bushes or Main Wood but it has even been recorded along the shore of the Bight and along the seawall.